 Upload it into Cricut Design Space, size it to how you want, and cut it out in mirror image on heat transfer vinyl.
 For a more detailed tutorial on adding HTV to burlap, click here.

 Make sure to put the shiny side down on the mat when you are using heat transfer vinyl.
-Weed it all and apply to burlap with either a heat press (watch video tutorial on using a heat press here!) or an iron (watch video tutorial on ironing on HTV here!!).
+Weed it all and apply to burlap with either a heat press or an iron.
+If you need help with this step, click here for my video tutorial on cutting and weeding HTV.

 Another option if you have a cutting machine is to cut it out with freezer paper and paint it on.
 Click here to check out my tutorial on how to paint on burlap with freezer paper.

 Now, if you don’t have a cutting machine (maybe you should ask for one for Christmas!!
 They are amazing machines.
-Check out my post here on all the Cricut DIY decor and gifts I make with it!) there is another way to make a burlap sign easily and inexpensively.
+Check out my post here on all the DIY decor and gifts I make with it and my Ultimate List of Cricut Ideas here!) there is another way to make a burlap sign easily and inexpensively.
 This is a fun thing you can do with your kids and you can personalize any way you want.

 Check out my video tutorial on how to make stamps with felt and foam to make this burlap sign by clicking here.